samtron1412/docs/tech/it/os/unix/linux/arch/archlinux.md

 Vinet stepped down as Project Lead to pursue other interests and was replaced by American programmer Aaron Griffin who continues to lead the project today.

-## Modernity

-Arch Linux uses a rolling release system which allows one-time installation and perpetual software upgrades.
-It is not generally necessary to reinstall or upgrade your Arch Linux system from one "version" to the next.
-By issuing one command, an Arch system is kept up-to-date and on the bleeding edge.

-Use systemd init system, modern **filesystems (Ext2/3/4, Reiser, XFS, JFS, BTRFS)**, **LVM2**, **software RAID**, **udev** support and **initcpio** (with mkinitcpio), as well as the latest available kernels.

 ## Software packaging